 What does 'harden his heart' mean?

-Seforno: It means that Hashem gave Pharaoh the strength to bear the Makos without being forced to capitulate out of terror.
+Seforno: It means that Hashem gave Par'oh the strength to bear the Makos without being forced to capitulate out of terror.
 1

-Had he relented because he acknowledged Hashem's greatness, Hashem would not have hardened his heart (Seforno).
+Seforno: Had he relented because he acknowledged Hashem's greatness, Hashem would not have hardened his heart.

 What is the difference between Osos and Mofsim?

-Rashi and Seforno (both in Pasuk 9): Mofsim are miracles that prove that there is Tzorech (Rosh, verse 9 - power) to the Meshale'ach (the Sender); Osos to prove the authenticity of the Shali'ach.
+Rashi #1 and Seforno (both in Pasuk 9): 'Mofsim' are miracles that prove that there is a need (power - Rosh, Pasuk 9) for the Meshale'ach (the Sender); 'Osos' are signs to prove the authenticity of the Shali'ach.
 1

 Oznayim la'Torah: An Os is not necessarily something that is supernatural, a Mofeis is.
 When a Mofeis comes at a predetermined time, it is sometimes referred to as an Os.

 Seforno: Hence Par'oh, who doubted the authenticity of Hashem demanded a Mofeis, whereas in front of Yisrael, who never doubted the authenticity of Hashem, Moshe performed only Osos - See for example, Sh'mos 4:8,9.